 Binary graded courses aim to simplify the grading process and encourage students to focus on learning and achieving the mastery rather than the pursuit of specific grades.
-Students will enroll in these 1-credit courses during the Pre-semester and regular semesters of programme.
 Unlike traditional grading systems, binary graded courses offer only two possible outcomes i.e., Pass grade / R-grade.
 To obtain Pass grade, a candidate should maintain 75% of attendance and secure a minimum of 50% score (i.e. 50 marks out of 100) in each course; else the candidate shall be placed into 'R'-grade.
 There shall not be any summative assessment activity for Binary graded courses.